 “It was a very rewarding job and it has had a huge impact on how we construct other projects,” says Gilkes.
 “We realise that to achieve Passivhaus is not as difficult as we had thought as long as you follow specific criteria.
 Toby [Cambray] at Greengauge was fantastic and because of his knowledge and experience in Passivhaus he was very considerate and supportive.
 Greengauge is at the forefront of Passivhaus and is miles ahead of any other consultants we’ve worked with.”

 Holmes agrees adding: “Greengauge is not just a services engineer, it also has energy consultants with specialist knowledge about low energy buildings.
 They are a young firm that is growing very fast and has a really interesting range of skills.
 This broadening skills base within this overall area of expertise is uniquely theirs.”

 Highly energy efficient

-The Barrel Store has been open for two years and to date, has received only positive feedback from guests.
+The Barrel Store has received only positive feedback from guests.
 Many regard the Passivhaus aspect as a novelty and particularly enjoy its eco-friendly credentials.